NapoleonWils0n/kodi-playercorefactory/docs/schedule-recordings/README.md

 https://www.youtube.com/watch?v=VWIOuE1NoOY&list=PL7hhhG5qUoXlpmIjqv2eEBukAeJSVNsdX&index=30

 Save the url of the video from kodi by press y on the keyboard while a video is playing in kodi to bring up the play using contextual menu.
-Then select the save url option which will echo the url into a text file on your Documents/schedule
+Then select the save url option which will echo the url into a text file on your Desktop

-Create a directory called schedule for example in your ~/Documents directory which we will use to store text files with urls to record from

-	mkdir -p ~/Documents/schedule

 ## install at to schedule recordings